tendermint/atom_one/README.md

 The governance process must extend the voting deadline to ensure at least 2 weeks of voting after the minimum quorum has been met.

+UX interfaces that present the results of voting on governance proposals should also display the content of the memo field of each voting transaction such that the reason for the vote can be seen.

 TODO: fill in rules of cosmoshub4 governance.

 ### Article 2.C.
 Air-drops and forks